how to propagate swiss cheese plant (3 ways)

 I bought this little monstera plant a few months ago and the swiss cheese vine has grown several feet since.

-Craving more plants in my space, as usual, I saw the golden opportunity to propagate my swiss cheese vine plant.
+Craving more plants in my space, as usual, I saw the golden opportunity to propagate my new swiss cheese plant.

 I tried a few different ways to propagate.
 Read on to find out which method was the fastest!